A look at COVID-19 reopening plans across the country

 Saskatchewan:

+Saskatchewan has announced it will remove all public health orders as of Sunday, July 11 — and that includes the removal of the province-wide mandatory masking order, as well as capacity limits on events and gathering sizes.

+Premier Scott Moe says the province is going ahead with full implementation of Step 3 of its Reopening Roadmap because 70 per cent of residents over the age of 18 and 69 per cent of those over 12 have now received their first dose of a COVID-19 vaccine.

-Large retailers must reduce the capacity of their stories to 25 per cent, while other retailers must cut their capacity to 50 per cent.
+Currently, large retailers must reduce the capacity of their stores to 25 per cent, while other retailers must cut their capacity to 50 per cent.

 Restaurants and bars must maintain two metres of physical distance between tables or erect a structural barrier between tables if distancing isn’t possible.
 Tables are limited to six people at a time.
 Dance floors and buffets remain closed.